NASHVILLE JACK DANIELS IN LYNCHBURG

 I was up at 6.30am, showered, fed and out the door by 7.15am for my 15 minute walk to Budget Car Rentals.
 20 minutes later I was still walking, but further away from Budget.
 Arse biscuits !!!!

-Arrived at the distillery around 9.30am and promptly booked myself on to a distillery tour.
+I arrived at the distillery around 9.30am and promptly booked myself on to a distillery tour.
 There are 2 tours, a free one and one which includes tastings for $10.
 The decision on which tour to take was not difficult I'll give you the red hot tip.
 I also took the opportunity to book into Miss Mary Bobo's Boarding House for lunch at 1.00pm.
 And, no it isn't a brothel.
 More about that later.

 My tour started at 10.30am and went for about an hour and a half.
 I met a young joker on the tour named Jason, who was training in the US Navy, and he said he was keen to head up to Mary Bobo's for lunch also.
 So we both walked over just before 1.00pm and he managed to fluke a reservation.

 Now, Miss Mary Bobo's Boarding House is rich with history, particularly as far as Jack Daniels is concerned.
 It is now owned by the Jack Daniels Distillery and is actually run by Jack's great grand niece, Lynne Tolley, although she never met Jack as he died back in 1911, aged 61.
-Lynne took over running the restaurant when Miss Mary died in 1983 aged 102.
+Lynne took over running the restaurant when Miss Mary Bobo herself died in 1983 aged 102.
 Good knock that !

 We, along with a number of others waited for the bell to ring and be called up for lunch by our hostess.